-- Confirm eligibility for the month requested, - Provide the name and phone number of the member's PCP, - Provide the phone number of the PCP's Medical Group authorization department, - Give you a confirmation number, and - o Request confirmation via fax of claims processed.
+- o Confirm eligibility for the month requested, - o Provide the name and phone number of the member's PCP, - Provide the phone number of the PCP's Medical Group authorization department, - Give you a confirmation number, and - Request confirmation via fax of claims processed.

-Questions related to either resource may be directed the Provider Network Operations team.
+Questions related to either resource may be directed to ProviderServices@scfhp.com.